Capabilities, such as deep reactive ion etching, fusion and anodic bonding

 The research activities in the area are mainly focused on the development of

 the genechip and lab-on-a-chip technology as well as niche applications.
-The

 program aims to develop in-house fabrication capabilities for high density genechip